XK-Frost01/Hibiscus-Sense-with-FAVORIOT/README.md

 ### Step 6: uploading the code inside ESP32

- * You can select the code from the folder above, which contains examples for four protocols:
+ * After finish creating device inside FAVORIOT platform, you can select the code from the folder above which contains examples for four protocols:
     * HTTPS
     * MQTTS
     * CoAP